compsult/MenuOptions/docs/source/Serialize.rst

         with a MenuOptions call (initialization example below).

-    2 - The data passed in with the `Data <http://menuoptions.readthedocs.org/en/latest/SelectParams.html>`_ parameter must be an object
+    2 - The data passed in with the `Data <http://menuoptions.readthedocs.org/en/latest/SelectParams.html>`_ parameter must be an object or an array of objects

 .. code-block:: javascript